Where is the Method factory?

 How much is a Method home?

 Method offers modern prefabricated homes at a variety of price points.
 We arrive at the final, fixed price at the time of signing a contract, which is based on the options and finishes of your choice.
-Our homes range between $130 and $220 per square foot for the prefab portion of the home.
-In addition, there are soft costs for design, engineering and permitting, site costs for foundation, excavation, utilities and completion and costs for transportation and installation.
+Base prices for our home series range between $134 and $196 per square foot for the modular portion of the home.
+In addition, there are soft costs for design, engineering, and permitting, site costs for foundation, excavation, utilities and completion and costs for transportation and installation.
+These costs vary based on site, location, and design and are determined on a per project basis.

 How much will I save in going prefab with Method Homes?